polius/meteornext-docs/docs/guides/administration.md

 ![alt text](../../assets/administration/admin-users.png "Admin - Users")

-When creating a new user some fields are required:
+When creating a new user, some fields are required:

 - **Username**: A unique username that identifies the user.
 - **Email**: The user's email.